 The DeCotiis firm says because they did not sign an actual contract with Wolfe and Fresh Harvest and merely discussed working together, they are not legally liable.
 And because they were not clients, they did not take the necessary steps to make sure there was no conflict of interest.

 The plaintiffs have retained Joshua Bauchner who is also the lawyer for the ATC applicant lawsuits for 2018 and 2019.
 Those lawsuits have been held up by the Coronavirus pandemic shutdown.
 And the NJDOH seems unwilling to negotiate.

 Bauchner maintains that the many phone calls, emails, and meetings all point to a relationship that under the law in New Jersey can be defined as a proper attorney-client relationship.
 And he is confident his evidence will prove the case.

 “We look forward to our day in court,” Bauchner said.

 Verano Holdings did indeed secure their license in the 2018 license round.
 In fact, they recently were issued their permit to grow by the NJ Department of Health and will likely open their doors later this year.

 Pattern of Behavior

-It has come up that one of the plaintiffs is involved in a company that was accused of seeking to sell masks to cope with COVID-19 at an exorbitant price.
-Bauchner said that a bid was submitted at a normal price prior to the start of the pandemic and then rejected.
+It has come up that one of the plaintiffs is involved in a company accused of selling masks to cope with COVID-19 at an exorbitant price.
+Bauchner said that a bid was submitted at a normal price prior to the start of the pandemic.
+Then it was rejected.
 He said no litigation has occurred and it is not germane to their case.

-Apparently, this is not the first time Verano Holdings has taken advantage of a smaller company by leading them on in this fashion.
+Apparently, this is not the first time Verano Holdings has taken advantage of a smaller company by leading them on.
 There is a lawsuit against them in Nevada in Naturex, LLC et al. v.
 Verano Holdings, LLC, et al. Naturex is seeking $135 million in damages.